IdentityServer/Documentation/docsv2/consuming/overview.md

 The middleware will first inspect the token - if it is a JWT, token validation will be done locally (using the issuer name and key material found in the discovery document).
-If the token is a reference token, the middleware will use the access token validation [endpoint](../endpoints/accessTokenValidation.html) on IdentityServer.
+If the token is a reference token, the middleware will use the access token validation [endpoint](../endpoints/accessTokenValidation.html) on IdentityServer (or the [introspection endpoint](../endpoints/introspection.html) is credentials are configured).